 Journaling always leaves me feeling more calm, focused and capable.
 It’s one of the most effective anxiety relievers that I use in my life.
-Whether you already have a journaling practice or are new to the ritual, certain prompts can help to ease anxieties.
+Whether you already have a daily journaling practice or are new to the ritual, certain prompts can help to ease anxieties.

 What Is Mindful Journaling?